 - ALWAYS check avalanche and weather reports before leaving.
 The Mount Washington Avalanche Center (MWAS) has the latest backcountry conditions and regularly issues avalanche forecasts, which include safety information and high danger areas.
 Monitor snow conditions.
 Carry and use an avalanche beacon, probe and shovel.
 Know how to use them.
 These are other resources that can help you when visiting the backcountry.

 - Never go alone.
 Visit the backcountry in small groups and leave your itinerary with family or friends.

 Sometimes the path well-traveled is the best path to follow.
 Prevent injury and reduce damage to plants, trails, and the landscape by sticking to marked paths and campsites.

-- Walk and ride on designated trails whenever possible.
-Trails are made of durable surfaces that help protect trailside plants, prevent erosion, minimize polluting water sources, and help protect you from venturing off into unknown areas with the potential for hazards you might not be aware of.
+- Ride, ski, or hike on designated trails.
+Winter trails help protect you from venturing off into unknown areas with snow-covered water and other hazards you might not be aware of.

 New Hampshire is known for its natural beauty — wide open spaces, an abundant array of wildlife, and crystal-clear waters.
 But trash and litter can spoil even the most beautiful areas.
 Whether you’re out for a short walk or weeklong trek, be prepared to carry out what you carry in.

 - Pack it in, pack it out ...all the way out.
 Take trash and litter back home with you.
 Most recreation access points don’t have trash receptacles.
 Even leaving your trash on top of or next to an overflowing garbage can still cause contamination and negatively impact wildlife and other trail users.